 “The School of Nursing is very proud of Dr. Davis’s recognition and induction as a fellow of the American Academy of Nursing (FAAN),” said School of Nursing Acting Director John Whitcomb.
 “Her contributions in nursing related to medial mission trips with Volunteers in Medical Missions, and integrating nurse practitioner and nursing students, providing healthcare to over 8,000 people in Ecuador, Honduras, and the Dominican Republic is a tremendous accomplishment.”

-Through leading 11 medical mission trips with Volunteers in Medical Missions, and integrating nurse practitioners and nursing students, her teams have provided over $1.2 million dollars worth of healthcare to over 8,000 people in Ecuador, Honduras, and the Dominican Republic.
-“These students have been educated to provide interculturally competent care and will touch the lives of many” Davis said.
+Through leading 11 medical mission trips with Volunteers in Medical Missions, and integrating nurse practitioners and nursing students, her teams have provided healthcare to over 8,000 people in Ecuador, Honduras, and the Dominican Republic, a value of over $1.2 million.
+“These students have been educated to provide interculturally competent care and will touch the lives of many,” Davis said.

 Davis is the Project Director of an HRSA Advanced Nursing Education Workforce (ANEW) grant that will lead to over 30 new nurse practitioners providing primary healthcare in rural, underserved areas in six Appalachian counties of the upstate.
 This project is supported by the Health Resources and Services Administration (HRSA) of the US Department of Health and Human Services (HHS) as part of an award totaling $2,761,521.00 with 0% (zero) percentage financed with non-governmental sources.
 The contents are those of the author(s) and do not necessarily represent official views or, nor an endorsement, by HRSA, HHS or the US Government.